St James's Hospital aims to provide care that is safe, effective and accessible so that our patients achieve the best possible outcomes.

 To get the death notification form for your family member, please contact the Quality and Safety Improvement office by phone on (01) 416 2674.

 Once the Death Notification Form has been completed for your relative, we will arrange for it to be posted to the deceased patients named contact by registered post.
-We can also provide further information for you on the death registration process which is in place for the duration of the COVID-19 emergency.

 Please click here to find your local Civil Registration Office.